Novalnet-AG/Drupal-Commerce/README.md

-# NOVALNET PAYMENT MODULE FOR DRUPAL COMMERCE
-Novalnet payment module for Drupal Commerce simplifies your daily work by automating the entire payment process, from checkout till collection.
-This module is designed to help you increase your sales by offering various payment methods on a one-page checkout.
-The module which is perfectly adjusted to the Drupal Commerce shop with top-quality range of services of the payment provider.

-Novalnet payment module for Drupal Commerce is available in <b>EN, DE</b>

-Support is available in: <b> EN, DE, FR, ES, IT, BS, CR, RU, HI, TA</b>

-Through the individuality and flexibility, you can choose which payment methods and services you need.
-Get now a seamless integration with the various types of payments and payment-related services integrated in the one unique platform.

-## Important functions for Drupal Commerce
-* Seamless and fast integration of the payment module
-* Easy configuration for all payment methods
-* One platform for all relevant payment types and related services
-* More than 50 fraud prevention modules integrated to prevent risk in real-time
-* Comprehensive affiliate system with automated split conversion of transaction on revenue sharing
-* Dynamic subscription and member management for recurring payments
-* Multilevel claims management with integrated handover to collection and various export functions for the Accounting
-* Automated e-mail notification function concerning payment status reports
-* Automated bookkeeping report in XML, SOAP, CSV, MT940
-* PCI compliant hosted page
-* No PCI DSS certification required
-* Secure SSL- encoded gateways
-* Easy way of managing ‘on-hold’ transactions (cancel or capture) and refunds (partial, full)
-* Find currently supported payment methods on https://www.novalnet.de/zahlungsabwicklung-und-online-zahlungsabwicklung-mit-der-novalnet-realisieren

-## More information
-Find more about Drupal Commerce module on: https://www.novalnet.de/site_pdf/IG-drupal_7.x_commerce_1.0-1.14_novalnet_11.1.2.pdf<br>
-To test our demo shop, please visit: https://drupalcommerce.novalnet.de

-## Contact
+# COMMERCE KICKSTART PAYMENT INTEGRATION BY NOVALNET
+The Drupal Commerce Payment Gateway by Novalnet provides a secure integration of payments and payment services for any Drupal Commerce shop.
+The shop owner will <a href= "https://www.novalnet.de/produkte"> optimize payment processing </a>, enriches customer experiences and improve conversion rates, all with one platform.
+One contract with Novalnet eliminates the need to establish multiple partnerships for accepting, managing and processing payments from checkout to collection.

+## Integration requirements
+Novalnet <a href= "https://www.novalnet.de/"> merchant account </a> is required for processing payments through the Drupal Commerce Payment Gateway from Novalnet.
+The module is available for the drupal 7.24-7.67 and commerce 1.0-1.15

+Version in the following languages: EN & DE

+Also drupal 8.6.4-8.7.8 and commerce_2.11-2.14 are supported by Novalnet.
+More information about these can be found <a href= "https://www.novalnet.de/modul/drupalcommerce-payment-module"> here </a>

+## Key features
+* Easy configuration of all 100 + payment methods (local + international)
+* Monitoring, reporting & easy payouts for all payment methods
+* One PCI DSS certified payment platform for all payment services
+* Credit Card with 3D Secure & iframe integration (custom CSS configuration)
+* One-click shopping supported
+* Automatic fraud prevention solutions including more than 60 modules
+* Secure SSL encoded gateways
+* Setting a time limit for orders & automatic order cancellation when limit is exceeded
+* Confirmation & Cancellation of on-hold transactions
+* Refund options for various payment types
+* Possibility to change payment due dates for Prepayment & Invoices
+* Possibility to update due dates on payment slips for Barzahlen payment
+* Option to cancel subscriptions  in shop frontend and admin side
+* Responsive templates

+<a href= "https://www.novalnet.de/produkte"> Overview of all features can be found here. </a>

+For detailed documentation and technical inquiries, please contact <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a>

+## Integrated payment types
+* Direct Debit SEPA
+* Credit Card (3D Secure & non 3D Secure)
+* Invoice
+* Prepayment
+* Barzahlen
+* Instant Bank Transfer
+* PayPal
+* iDEAL
+* eps
+* giropay
+* Przelewy24
+* Direct Debit SEPA with payment guarantee
+* Invoice with payment guarantee

+<a href= "https://www.novalnet.de/zahlungsabwicklung"> More details about each payment type can be found here</a> please contact: <a
+href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20 for more information and additional inquiries..

+## Drupal Commerce Payment Integration steps
+Follow these steps to install the Drupal Commerce Payment Integration by Novalnet:

+1. Get the Drupal Commerce Payment Module & detailed documentation by <a href=  "https://www.novalnet.de/kontakt/sales"> contacting us </a>
+2. Install the Module to your Drupal Commerce shop
+3. Configure Product Activation Key in the shop admin panel
+4. Install & configure the preferred payment types in your shop admin panel

+## License
+See our License Agreement at: <a href= "https://www.novalnet.de/payment-plugins/kostenlos/lizenz"> https://www.novalnet.de/payment-plugins/kostenlos/lizenz </a>

+## Documentation & Support

+For more information about the Drupal Commerce Payment Integration by Novalnet, please get in touch with us: <a href="mailto:sales@novalnet.de"> sales@novalnet.de or +49 89 9230683-20

 Novalnet AG<br>
 Zahlungsinstitut (ZAG)<br>
 Gutenbergstr.
 2<br>
 85737 Ismaning<br>
 Deutschland<br>
-E-mail: sales@novalnet.de<br>
-Tel: +49 89 9230683-20<br>
-Web: www.novalnet.de
+Web: <a href= "https://www.novalnet.de/"> www.novalnet.de </a>

-## License
-See our License Agreement at: https://www.novalnet.de/payment-plugins/kostenlos/lizenz

-## About Novalnet AG
+## Novalnet AG

-Novalnet AG is a leading financial services institution offering online gateways for processing of online payments.
-Operating in the market as a full payment service provider, Novalnet AG was founded in Ismaning near Munich, and provides online merchants user-friendly payment modules for all major shop systems as well as for self-programmed websites.
-The product and service portfolio is very comprehensive and includes all commonly used payment methods of online payment.
-These include a variety of intelligent fraud prevention modules, free technical support, an automated accounts receivable management system, a comprehensive subscription and membership management, as well as a very useful affiliate program.
-The experienced and international team of specialists at Novalnet is committed to support online merchants with in-depth knowledge and to work together with them hand in hand to increase their revenue and the quality of their online payments.
+Novalnet AG is a leading <a href="https://www.novalnet.de/zahlungsinstitut"> financial services institution </a> offering payment gateways for processing online payments.
+Operating in the market as a full payment service provider Novalnet AG provides online merchants user-friendly payment integration with all major shop systems and self-programmed sites.

+Our SaaS engine is <a href="https://www.novalnet.de/pci-dss-zertifizierung"> PCI DSS certified </a> and designed to enable real-time risk management, secured payments via escrow accounts, efficient receivables management, dynamic member and subscription management, customized payment solutions for various business models (e.g. marketplaces, affiliate programs etc.) etc.